 Overview of the issue

-The TRCP has been on the front lines of sage grouse conservation for several years and in 2015 it was no different with an epic collaborative conservation effort deciding the fate of the greater sage grouse—an iconic game bird of the American West, whose decline indicates that sagebrush habitat is in trouble.
-Sagebrush ecosystems are home to more than 350 different species of plants and animals, including such iconic game species as pronghorn antelope and mule deer.
-Perhaps the clearest indicator of success occurred when Interior Secretary Sally Jewell announced on September 22, 2015, that Endangered Species Act protection for the bird’s range-wide population was not warranted.
+The TRCP has been on the front lines of sage grouse conservation for years.
+The decline of this iconic game bird of the American West indicates that sagebrush habitat is in trouble, and we care because sagebrush ecosystems are home to more than 350 different species of plants and animals, including such iconic game species as pronghorn antelope and mule deer.

-Through effective activation of our grassroots network, the TRCP and its partners effectively bolstered this multi-pronged approach to sage grouse conservation.
+Through effective activation of our grassroots network, the TRCP and its partners have bolstered the multi-pronged approach to sage grouse conservation that has kept the bird off the Endangered Species list.
 We were strategically engaged with outdoor and national media hungry for grouse information.
-We also helped stop Congressional opponents from derailing the process.
+We also helped stop congressional opponents from derailing the process.
 Finally, we successfully advocated for strong agency funding to implement critical conservation plans.

 Why does TRCP care?